Effects of Divorce on Children

 Vulnerability

 Children of divorce have a low self esteem and are insecure.
-They feel that their world is based on shifting sand.
+They feel that their world is based on a shifting sand.
 Due to such thoughts, they are very vulnerable.
 They have a desire to enhance their self esteem and this acts as a drive to find approval wherever it can be found.
-So, they may perform sexual favors for friends or abuse drugs with friends or try to satisfy pedophiles.
+So, they may perform sexual favors for friends or abuse drugs with friends.

 Self blame

-The children of divorce experience a considerable fear and immense hurt of the things occurring in their world.
+The children who witness their parents divorce experience a considerable fear and immense hurt for the things occurring in their world.
 They fail to view the situation impartially and cannot separate themselves emotionally from the occurrences.
 Whenever the parents utter the child's name, the child feels that he / she is the cause for divorce.
 Although an equitable custody plan is ordered by the court, the child develops a feeling that one or both parents are distant for him / her.
-This aggravates the conclusion that they themselves are the reason that the parent has been lost.
+This aggravates the conclusion that they themselves are the reason for causing divorce between both the parents.

 Security